 As time passes, the black steel surface behind all that glitter is more and more visible: it’s heart starts beating strong, stronger by minutes turning it into a true oriental, almost hedonistic.

 The amber, sandalwood, vanilla wear all the way through the dry down, a very creamy tonka smooth one.
-Very sensual, complex and seductive!
+Sensual.

 I think this could be my favorite in the line, but please do not forget that I do tend to wear perfumes that many would consider more “masculine“ than others.